AgustinGonvi/Fructose-transporters-expression-in-proximal-tubules/README.md

 - Najeong Kim
 - Benjamin Kramer
 - Agustin Gonzalez-Vicente* (Corresponding Author)
-- and the Kidney Precision Medicine Project
+- on behalf of the Kidney Precision

 ## Citation
 If you use any of the code or workflows in this repository, please cite our manuscript in xxx (will update).